 J.C.A.
 (Jeroen) Potjes (1965) is chief operating officer of the Executive Board.
-He holds a master's degree econometrics from Erasmus University Rotterdam as well as a doctorate in economics from same university.
+He holds a master's degree in econometrics from Erasmus University Rotterdam as well as a doctorate in economics from the same university.
 Potjes joined ING Verzekeringen in 1992; he started out at the head office before being assigned to Japan between 1997 and 2001 and to Hong Kong until 2008; in Hong Kong, he served as chief financial officer of the insurance business and asset manager of ING Asia Pacific.
 He returned to the Netherlands in 2008, when he became responsible for the risk management practices of the global insurance business of ING and subsequently NN Group.
-During this period, Potjes also sat on the supervisory board of ING Re, ING's reinsurance business.
+During this period, Potjes also had a seat on the supervisory board of ING Re, ING's reinsurance business.
 Potjes joined Anbang in 2015, one of his roles being that of non-executive director of Anbang Belgium Holding NV.
-Potjes is also a member of the committee life insurance of the Association of Insurers and a member of the board of SIVI. member of the Supervisory Committee of Zwitserleven PPI and chairman of the Supervisory Board of NV Pensioen ESC (Curacao).
+Potjes is also a member of the Supervisory Committee of Twisterleven PPI and chairman of the Supervisory Board of NV Pensioen ESC (Curaçao).

+4.3.
 Governing Rules